-- other members of the Xinja group of companies or Indue Limited (the issuer of the Xinja Prepaid Card);
+- other members of the Xinja group of companies or the Indue group of companies;

 - your employer/s or referees, your guarantors, your professional advisors and your bank;

-- companies and contractors who we retain to provide services for us, such as IT contractors, ‘software as a service providers’ (such as email engines and contract management service providers), call centres, stationery printing houses, mail houses, storage facilities, lawyers, accountants and auditors;
+- companies and contractors who we retain to provide services for us, such as IT contractors, ‘software as a service providers’ (such as email engines and contract management service providers), data aggregation and data analytics platform providers, call centres, stationery printing houses, mail houses, storage facilities, lawyers, accountants and auditors;

 - Organisations considering acquiring an interest in your loan or our business and assets generally; and

-You consent to us disclosing your information to such entities without obtaining your consent on a case by case basis.
+You consent to us disclosing your information to such entities (and allowing such entities to use your personal information to provide their services) without obtaining your consent on a case by case basis.

 Sometimes we are required or authorised by law to disclose your ‘personal information’.
 For example, we may disclose your ‘personal information’ to a Court, Tribunal or law enforcement agency in response to a request or subpoena or to the Australian Taxation Office.